-Schmidt’s 1973 Topps rookie card (#615) is one he humbly shares with Ron Cey and Dave Hilton but it was the young Phillie who became a Hall of Famer.
-Inducted in 1995, Schmidt spent his entire 18 year career in Philadelphia.
+Schmidt’s 1973 Topps rookie card (#615) is one he humbly shares with Ron Cey (who had also appeared on a multi-player rookie card in ’72) and Dave Hilton but it was the young Phillies third baseman who became a superstar.

 The Schmidt Story

-Born in Dayton, Ohio, Schmidt was already getting noticed by baseball scouts during his high school career.
+Born in Dayton, Ohio, Schmidt was already getting noticed during his high school career.
 But he elected to stay close to home to play at a four-year school.
 Schmidt earned All-American status at Ohio University and led the Bobcats to a College World Series.
-That was enough to give those scouts even more of a glimpse of what was to come.
+That was enough to give scouts even more of a glimpse of what was to come.

 Cardboard Debut